Skip to content

 Step 8: Create a Storyboard

-Storyboards create a seamless narrative that places individual KPIs and reports in the context of overall performance.
-They enhance the meaning and value to the people who rely on that information, giving them a better understanding of what is happening in the business as a whole.
-For each storyboard, be sure to include the highly relevant reports, while excluding all others.
-In addition, it’s helpful to organize the reports so that each one builds upon the others, painting a vivid picture for decision makers.
+By itself, a single report rarely tells the whole story.
+After following the steps above to create individual reports, group reports relevant to one another in what’s known as a storyboard.
+Storyboards create a narrative that explains performance.
+They place individual reports within a broader context, enhancing the meaning and value to the users who rely on these reports.
+For each storyboard, be sure to include the highly relevant reports while excluding any others that aren’t important.
+In addition, it’s helpful to organize the reports so that each one builds upon the previous, painting a clear and intuitive picture for decision makers.

 Step 9: Always Be Adapting